 Is there a fee for your service?

-All services are provided free of charge to our patrons.
+All services are provided free of charge to our patrons and the community.

 CSNP Program Director